muses-code-js/learn-html/_steps/step11-what-now.markdown

 So what to do now?

 1. You can build your own HTML pages about whatever you want.
-2. Upload your pages to a free hosting service like https://neocities.org/ and show them off to your family and friends.
+2. Upload your pages to a free hosting service like <https://neocities.org/> and show them off to your family and friends.
-3. Learn more about HTML & CSS at https://developer.mozilla.org/en-US/docs/Learn
+3. Learn more about HTML & CSS at <https://developer.mozilla.org/en-US/docs/Learn>

-Or if you are feeling confident you can move straight onto the the Introduction to Javascript workshop and learn how to make your pages more interactive.
+Or if you are feeling confident you can move straight onto the the [Learn JS](/learn-js/) workshop and learn how to make your pages more interactive with Javascript.